 Don’t assume that because someone is a leader or member of a faith group that they agree with all of that group’s policies and beliefs.
 There are widely divergent opinions within every faith group.

 Who is an expert?

 Clergy.
-Most faith groups require ordination, which includes education, training and endorsement from hierarchy, but some groups call people minister or other titles without requiring any formal training.
+Most faith groups require ordination, which includes education, training and endorsement from a hierarchy.
+Some groups use titles without requiring any formal training.

 People who work at nonprofit institutions that involve religion.
 They include religious advocacy groups, think tanks and research centers.
-Some of these push a religious viewpoint, and others study religion’s role in specific areas, such as education, politics or health.
+Some of these push religious viewpoints.
+Others study religion’s role in specific areas, such as education, politics or health.
 Be aware that many organizations call themselves nonpartisan but nonetheless advocate a certain point of view and may be active lobbyists.